AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 with the test category to prevent FAILures from violations of stricter criteria.
-In our example test of statement category, the ``0`` expectations are meant to convey that we expect no *statement coverage* violation on the lines and violations of stricter criteria there ought to be ignored.
+In our example test of statement category, the ``0`` expectations are meant to convey that we expect no *statement coverage* violation on the lines, and violations of stricter criteria there ought to be ignored.

 More on expectations semantics